-Receivables consist of property taxes, vaccine administration billings, conflagration deployment billings, hazardous materials response billings, interest, medical transport and other accounts receivable at year end.
+Receivables consist of property taxes, conflagration deployment billings, hazardous materials response billings, interest, ambulance transport service billings and other accounts receivable at year end.

-Ambulance transport service receivables consist of charges to patients net of allowances for contractual discounts and uncompensated care which are based on management's estimates of collectability.
+Ambulance transport service receivables consist of charges to insurance providers and patients net of allowances for contractual discounts and uncompensated care which are based on management's estimates of collectability.